kenahoo/RHadoop-Wiki/rhdfs.md

 * Initialization <br>
         hdfs.init, hdfs.defaults

-###Environment Variables
+###Prerequisites
+* This package has a dependency on rJava
-Access to HDFS via this R package is dependent upon the `HADOOP_HOME` and `HADOOP_CONF` environment variables.
+* Access to HDFS via this R package is dependent upon the `HADOOP_HOME` and `HADOOP_CONF` environment variables.
 Be sure that these are properly set.
 If these variables are not properly set, the package will be accessing the local file system instead of HDFS

 Examples: